joeldba/dwm-dba/README.md

   * Adds the ability to restart dwm.
 Making changes is now a breeze, as you don't have to completely restart X11 after rebuilding dwm.
 * movestack
   * Adds the ability to move windows through the master & stack.
+* cfacts
+  * Allows you to grow/shrink windows horizontally
 * barpadding
   * Self-explanatory.
 Creates a gap around the bar, purely for cosmetic purposes.
 * [dwm-border-bar](https://codemadness.org/paste/dwm-border-bar.patch)